unisonweb/website/src/compare-lang/unison-for-java-devs.md

 <div class="side-by-side"><div>

-In Unison, exceptions are an **ability** that work similarly to Java's checked exceptions.
+In Unison, exceptions are an **ability** that works similarly to Java's checked exceptions.
 Functions that may throw exceptions must declare the `Exception` ability in their type signature, `{Exception}`.

 ```unison
 safeDiv : Nat -> Nat -> {Exception} Nat